balanced/www.balancedpayments.com/contents/international-payments.md

 benefit1:
   title: Provide a better experience
-  body: Sellters can list their items
+  body: Sellers can lists their items in local currency, and buyers can confidently charge their international cards without getting hit with a foreign transaction fee.

 benefit2:
   title: Reduce chargebacks
-  body: Sellters can list their items
+  body: The purchase will appear on your buyers&#8217 card statement in the amount and currency it was charged.
+This reduces the likelihood of chargebacks from unrecognized transactions because of a USD conversion.

 benefit3:
   title: Fetch rates in real time
-  body: Sellters can list their items
+  body: Need to dynamically change your prices? balanced.js will be able to let your know how many Euro to charge, moment to moment.

 api:
   title: Sample API call
-  body: Using another currency
+  body: "Using another currency is super simple: just specify which currency you&#8217d like to use when you make a call to charge a card."

 pricing:
   title: Pricing
-  body: Sellters can list their items
+  body: Accept payments in 120+ currencies.
+Each foreign currency transaction will incur a 2% fee of the transaction amount, on top of Balanced&#8217s standard card processing rate.
   linkText: View complete pricing
   linkUrl: https://www.balancedpayments.com/pricing

 feedback:
-  title: We'd love to hear your feedback.
+  title: We&#8217d love to hear your feedback.
   body: "Send your comments to:"
   email: forex@balancedpayments.com
   notifyMe: "Notify me when this feature is released:"